IntelPython/sdc/docs/usersource/compilation.rst

 What if I get a compilation error
 ===================================

-There are a few reasons why HPAT cannot compile your code out-of-the-box.
+There are a few reasons why Intel(R) SDC cannot compile your code out-of-the-box.

-1. HPAT does support only a subset of Pandas APIs.
+1. Intel(R) SDC does support only a subset of Pandas APIs.
-2. HPAT and `Numba <http://numba.pydata.org/numba-doc/latest/index.html>`_ can compile only a subset of Python data types.
+2. Intel(R) SDC and `Numba <http://numba.pydata.org/numba-doc/latest/index.html>`_ can compile only a subset of Python data types.
-3. HPAT cannot infer the type of a variable at compile time.
+3. Intel(R) SDC cannot infer the type of a variable at compile time.

 Unsupported APIs
 -----------------

-HPAT is able to compile variety of the most typical workflows that involve Pandas operations but not all.
+Intel(R) SDC is able to compile variety of the most typical workflows that involve Pandas operations but not all.
 Sometimes it means that your code cannot be compiled out-of-the-box.

 .. todo::
     Give an example here of unsupported Pandas API that cannot be compiled as is, e.g. pd.read_excel